balaji1974/oauth2/README.md

 ### Self contained authorization information
 This is json information containing 3 parts namely the header section, payload section and signature and it is base64 encoded

+## Open ID Connect
+This is a layer over the authorization server which provides an ID token to the client which contains information of the currently authenticated user

+## Grant Types
+It is a way an application gets an access token.
+They are as follows:
+### Authorization Code
+Used in Server side web applications and mobile native applications
+### Client Credentials
+Used in Server side scripts with no UI
+### PKCE Enhanced Authorization code
+Used in single page Javascript app and mobile native applications
+### Device Code
+Used in applications that are IoT
+### Refresh Token
+Used to exchange a refresh token for an access token